candacecodes/javascript-clinic-pt-appt-scheduler/jsfront/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Thanks

+Thank you to Brandon, Lucas, Danira, Daniel, and Zana for helping me learn about front-end development.

 // @candacecodes 082920